brianmay/resume/docs/skills.rst

 the changes, it will build docker images and then automatically deploy the images to ECS instances running on AWS EC2 instances.

-My recent experience is with Python 3 and MicroPython.
+I have years experience with Python 3.
 I have developed using numerous python libraries such as Django, Django Rest Framework, and Django Channels.

 I am also experienced with JavaScript (including ES6), TypeScript, CSS, SASS, and frameworks such as Angular2 and Vue.

-I am also very excited with the growth of other programming languages, such as Ruby, Scala, Erlang, Elixir and Go.
-Given the opportunity I would jump at the opportunity to learn some of these languages.
+More recently I have started personel open source projects that other technologies, such as MicroPython, Elixir, Pheonix, Nerves, and React.

-I have also given talks at Conferences such as PyCon AU and local user group meetings on my software.
+I have given talks at Conferences such as PyCon AU and local user group meetings on my software.
 Some of the highlights:

 - Karaage talk at `PyCon AU 2015 <https://www.youtube.com/watch?v=9yiiwcntx5M>`_.